shadowlockgh/licentia/guides/bodyslide_guide.md

 > By default SkyrimSE will have it's data checking the default Steam Installation Directory.
 > This will cause BodySlide to not access the files properly and you will see errors with textures, missing files, etc.

-In your Licentia NEXT Installation folder there will be a folder named Stock Game.
-Inside the folder you can `Right Click` /Data, and choose `Copy as Path`.
+In your Licentia NEXT Installation folder there will be a folder named `Stock Game`.
+Inside the folder you can `Right Click` **/Data**, and choose `Copy as Path`.
-Paste your Installation Path in the Game Data path for Skyrim SE, then hit OK to continue to the main interface.
+Paste your Installation Path in the Game Data path for Skyrim SE, then hit `OK` to continue to the main interface.

 ## Step :three: &mdash; Select your respective Outfits and Preset